Emmett Till investigation closed by Justice Department

 - Oops!Something went wrong.Please try again later.

-WASHINGTON (AP) — The U.S. Justice Department told relatives of Emmett Till on Monday that it is ending its latest investigation into the 1955 lynching of the Black teenager from Chicago who was abducted, tortured and killed after witnesses said he whistled at a white woman in Mississippi.
+The U.S. Justice Department told relatives of Emmett Till on Monday that it is ending its investigation into the 1955 lynching of the Black teenager from Chicago who was abducted, tortured and killed after witnesses said he whistled at a white woman in Mississippi.

 A person familiar with the matter informed The Associated Press about the closure of the investigation and the meeting with Till’s family.
 The person could not discuss the matter publicly and spoke to the AP on condition of anonymity.

 The department reopened an investigation after a 2017 book quoted a key figure, Carolyn Bryant Donham, as saying she lied when she claimed that 14-year-old Till grabbed her, whistled and made sexual advances while she was working in a store in the small community of Money.
-Relatives have publicly denied that Donham, who is in her 80s, recanted her allegations about Till.
+Relatives have publicly denied that Donham recanted her allegations about Till.

 The killing galvanized the civil rights movement after Till’s mother insisted on an open casket, and Jet magazine published photos of his brutalized body.